-Table 5.
-Three independent multivariate analyses of the contribution of factors to the probability of and that by age function of GEs.
-On the contrary, multifunctionality is an intrinsic feature of the use of GEs in our data, as evidenced by their probability of occurrence with other stages of our functional taxonomy (see also tables 6-8).
-More specifically, the patterns in table 5 show that and that is consistently favoured by all three age groups as a marker encoding interpersonal/textual functions (stage 2), and is overwhelmingly favoured as a desemanticized punctor (stage 3).
-In fact, and that is the only variant that occurs at stage 3 in the old and young age groups, as indicated by the KO values.
+Table 5 presents the results for and that.
+The input values for the three age groups indicate that this variant is more frequent among older and particularly younger speakers than among speakers from the middle age group, a pattern we will return to in Section 5 below.
+The effect of speaker sex appears to have been substantially reweighted in apparent time: we witness a mild but non-significant tendency for women to use and that more than men in the oldest group, but this effect is neutralized in the middle group.
+Only in the youngest cohort is sex a significant determinant of variant choice, with young males clearly favouring and that.
+The range values show that decategorialization is highly significant in all three age groups.
+The constraint hierarchies indicate stable patterns of variability in apparent time: and that is consistently favoured with nominals.
+The factor weights for semantic-pragmatic change in Table 5 (as well as those in Tables 6-8) suggest that the meaning of GEs cannot be reduced to a set-marking function (Stage 0), routinely assumed in the literature to be the 'core' or primary function of GEs.
+On the contrary, multifunctionality is an intrinsic feature of the use of GEs in our data, as evidenced by their probability of occurrence with other stages of our functional taxonomy (see also Tables 6-8).
+More specifically, the patterns in Table 5 show that and that is consistently favoured by all three age groups as a marker encoding interpersonal/textual functions (Stage 2), and is overwhelmingly favoured as a desemanticized punctor (Stage 3).
+In fact, and that is the only variant that occurs at Stage 3 in the old and young age groups, as indicated by the KO values.
 In sum, the constraint hierarchies for all linguistic factor groups contrast with those for social factor groups in remaining essentially stable in apparent time, vitiating any inference of ongoing grammaticalization for the most frequent GE variant in BwE.

 Table 6 displays the results for or something and or whatever.
-The factor weights for age reveal that or something is increasingly favoured with decreasing age.
+The factor weights for age reveal that or something is increasing in frequency with decreasing age.
 By contrast, or whatever peaks in the middle group but recedes dramatically in the youngest group where it is almost non-existent.
 The two variants also differ with regard to semantic-pragmatic meaning: this factor group is not selected as significant for or something but contributes a strong effect on or whatever.
-Or whatever exhibits a greater propensity than or something to occur in contexts associated with set-marking and interpersonal/textual functions (stage 1).
+Or whatever exhibits a greater propensity than or something to occur in contexts associated with set-marking and interpersonal/textual functions (Stage 1).
 There are, however, also similarities in the patterning of the two variants: both are favoured by females and with nominal antecedents.
-While we cannot establish from these results whether the linguistic
+While we cannot establish from these results whether the linguistic conditioning of or something and or whatever is changing in apparent time, the patterns revealed here demonstrate that the frequency of or something is increasing in apparent time, and that there is some degree of social and functional differentiation between the two variants.